 - Be patient.
 Dig a little deeper to see what the real issue is.
 It could just be that trust is still being built between you and your mentee, and she is just testing you to see if you will leave (possibly like others in her life have before you).
 Young people don’t respond well to pressure, especially young people in need of a positive adult role model.
 Find avenues that eventually she may share what is blocking her from enjoying her time with you.

 - Identify activities jointly.
-Research shows that empowering the mentee to select activities you’ll do during your visits together is one of the factors that contributes to the success of a mentor-mentee relationship.
+Research shows that empowering the mentee to select activities you’ll do during your visits together is one of the factors that contribute to the success of a mentor-mentee relationship.
 One mentor-mentee match had two jars, one filled with low-cost activities the mentor wanted to do, the other with low-cost ideas the mentee wanted to do.
 They took turns picking an activity from their jar during each visit.

 - Ask a family member for ideas.
-Parents and caregivers like to be asked their opinions.
-If your program allows you to be in contact with you mentee’s family, consider talking on the phone and meeting for coffee to gain some ideas or insights.
+Parents and caregivers like to be asked for their opinions.
+If your program allows you to be in contact with your mentee’s family, consider talking on the phone and meeting for coffee to gain some ideas or insights.
 Check this out with your mentee first to be sure he feels comfortable with this effort.

 - Help her past her shyness.
 It could be that your mentee is just shy and having a hard time opening up.
 One mentee was a very quiet child.
 After several visits, her mentor told her she would tell her whole life story to the mentee and keep talking until the mentee “cried uncle.”
 It got both of them laughing and broke the ice a little.